calogica/calogica.com/_posts/2018-07-01-sql-functions-for-data-analyst-interviews.md

 The `sum()` window function here includes a key statement: `rows unbounded preceding`, which tells our db to to sum over _all_ (`unbounded`) rows `preceding` the current one.
 The `order by` clause makes sure we're tallying up sales cumulatively in chronological order.

-Since we added a `where` clause specifying we're only interested in sales data from `Jan 1, 2018` on, this would constitute a YTD cumulative total.
+Since we added a `where` clause specifying we're only interested in sales data from `Jan 1, 2018` on, this would constitute a YTD cumulative total, assuming we're still in 2018.
-Note that there are better, more robust ways to construct that date logic, which we will "leave as an exercise for the reader".
+[Note that there are better, more robust ways to construct that date logic, which we will "leave as an exercise for the reader".]

 If we wanted to compare YTD performance by day **by store**, we can specify `store_name` as a partition, like so: